TK Teacher in San Jose, California at Rocketship Public Schools

 - 24 semester units of coursework in Child Development or Early Childhood Education, or

-- A bachelors degree in Child Development, Early Childhood Education, or a closely related field, or
+- A bachelor’s degree in Child Development, Early Childhood Education, or a closely related field, or

 - Beginning July 1, 2023: three or more years of full-time teaching experience in a transitional kindergarten, preschool-age early childhood, or child development program, or a combination of these experiences.